TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-files-sync-errors.md

 <!--issueDescription-->

-Thank you for your inputs.
+We have received your input.
 Azure File Sync has identified the error and the corresponding remediation steps.
-See below information for details.
+See the following information for details.

-You can rerun the diagnostics for different errors <br/>
+For other errors, rerun the diagnostics.<br/>

 <!--/issueDescription-->